-Mathematical Statistics with a View Toward Machine Learning#
+Probability Theory with a View Toward Machine Learning#

-• On the mathematical side, I assume that the reader has completed the calculus sequence typical at most US universities, up to and including multi-variable calculus.
-We also make good use of linear algebra in the middle chapters.
+On the mathematical side, I assume that the reader has completed the calculus sequence typical at most US universities, up to and including multi-variable calculus.
+I also make good use of linear algebra in the middle chapters.
 The reader should know the basics of vectors, matrices, determinants, and eigenvalues and eigenvectors.
 Other concepts from linear algebra will be introduced when they are needed.

-• On the programming side, I assume that the reader knows only the basics of Python and writing code in Jupyter notebooks.
+On the programming side, I assume that the reader knows only the basics of Python and writing code in Jupyter notebooks.
 Nothing advanced is needed—just a familiarity with the fundamental data structures in the language, as well as basic logic, control flow, and functions.
-The big libraries (e.g., NumPy, pandas, matplotlib, seaborn, SciPy, PyTorch, scikit-learn, statsmodels, etc.) will be introduced throughout the course.
+The big libraries (e.g., NumPy, pandas, matplotlib, seaborn, SciPy, PyTorch, scikit-learn, etc.) will be introduced throughout the course.

 How to use this book#